Stephen Slesinger: Original characters

 In the late 1930s, Slesinger began developing original characters, which he then hired artists to bring to life.
 Most prominent among these are Red Ryder and King of the Royal Mounted, which became Slesinger's most popular characters, syndicated internationally in newspaper comic strips and also generating books, radio shows, motion pictures and numerous ancillary commercial products.

 Red Ryder and Little Beaver

-Working with artist Fred Harman, who came from Pagosa Springs, Colorado, Slesinger launched the popular comic strip Red Ryder.
+Working with artist Fred Harman, who came from Pagosa Springs, Colorado, Slesinger launched the comic strip Red Ryder.
 The strip's artistic style evolved from Harman's 1937 comic strip, Bronc Peeler.
 The two worked on the project for a year before Red Ryder was launched in 1938.

 Between 1938 and 1967, the long-running Red Ryder comic strip was also a comic book, the subject of a 12-chapter film serial, 26 motion pictures and numerous merchandising and promotional tie-ins, including the Red Ryder Daisy Carbine Air Rifle, which holds the longest continuing license in the history of the licensing industry and was depicted in the film A Christmas Story (1983).